tiberiusferreira/blog/content/posts/machine_learning_rust_simd_II.md

 ---
 title: "Machine Learning, Rust and SIMD - II"
 date: 2020-02-06T15:37:05-03:00
-draft: true
+draft: false
 ---

 It's been a while and a lot happened since the last time.

 The plan with this post was to show the results of optimizing Yolo's hot path for the Raspberry Pi 3B+

 I did get into Yolo's codebase and did some profiling.
-Turns out, most (85%+) of the time was spent in a single function:
+Turns out, most (85%+) of the time was spent in a single function.

+Which is great news, we can focus our optimization efforts!

+The weird named function didn't seem to be doing much:

 ```C
 void cpu_gemm_nn(int TA, int TB, int M, int N, int K, float ALPHA,
         float *A, int lda,